-“The case that really made me say, ‘I’m not stopping until I can see the end in sight’ happened early in my career when I was still the legal director,” says Kate Kendell about her work with the National Center of Lesbian Rights (NCLR).
+“The case that really made me say, for sale ‘I’m not stopping until I can see the end in sight’ happened early in my career when I was still the legal director,” says Kate Kendell about her work with the National Center of Lesbian Rights (NCLR).
 On a late evening at the office, Kate received a call from a woman with a gentle southern accent named Mary who had lost custody of her 8-year-old daughter to her ex-husband.
 Mary had been the primary caretaker since their separation five years prior, and her ex-husband had very little involvement with their daughter.

 “I had heard this story dozens of times since I started working here,” Kate continues, “but then Mary throws in the kicker and says ‘Well you know, he’s a murderer’.”
 Mary’s ex-husband, it turned out, had been convicted of murdering his first wife.
 Yet in spite of this, Mary lost custody to him in the Florida courts.
 Kate flew down to Tallahassee to argue the case, but “I was two minutes into my argument, and I knew we were going to lose.”